N-emesis/Characteristics-of-Mpox-Virus-Introduction-and-Evolution-in-Shenzhen-China/README.md

     *   **Misc_Analysis/**: Additional analysis scripts for demographic data.
     *   **Jupyter_Notebooks/**: Interactive notebooks used to generate the final figures, including a `data/` subfolder with necessary intermediate datasets.
 *   **results/**: Contains inferred ML trees, TimeTrees, and estimation results.
-*   **xml_files/**: Contains the phyloXML files generated during the TreeTime ancestral state reconstruction (Mugration model).
+*   **xml_files/**: Contains the phyloXML files generated during the TreeTime ancestral state reconstruction.
 These files include time-calibrated trees with ancestral geographic states and serve as the source data for the importation events inferred in Figure 6.

 ## Dependencies